Living with Crohn’s Disease

 Frequent trips to the bathroom can be quite disruptive in certain social settings like the workplace, school, hanging out with friends, or even while on a date.
 People will start to ask questions, and worse, the behavior may reflect negatively on you.

-Plan your travels
+Plan your Travels Carefully